Opinion | Diversity matters, but actions and values just as much

 Except this thought: “Everybody your color ain’t your kind, and everybody your kind, ain’t your color,” as Bishop Rudolph McKissick preached during his keynote speech at a 2010 “Remember Martin” program at Mt.
 Carmel Baptist Church in Gainesville, Fla.

-McKissick’s observation was echoed by one of this week’s Lenten Meditations offered by the Rev. Canon Dana Colley Corsello of the Washington National Cathedral.
+McKissick’s observation was echoed by one of this week’s Lenten meditations offered by the Rev. Canon Dana Colley Corsello of the Washington National Cathedral.
 She cited the biblical text “Do not judge by appearances, but judge with right judgment” (John 7:24) and broke it down in simpler terms with the idiom: “Don’t judge a book by its cover.”

-We dare not go only on the appearances of a Scott, Greene and Boebert.
+We dare not go only on the appearances of a Scott, Greene or Boebert.
 They ought not be judged solely by their race or gender.
 Consider their words and deeds.
-Instead of looking at the book, look inside.
+Instead of looking at the book’s cover, look inside.

 Yes, our great strength is diversity.
 But of a kind and quality needed to help form a more perfect union.